dherik/dherik.github.io/_posts/2019-09-28-software-good-logging-tips.md

   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 ---

-Many developers ignore the power of a good implementation of logging on a software.
-Good logging will help you to understand what's happening in your software without suffering from a lack of information, mainly across the most important features.
+Many developers ignore the power of a good implementation of logging on your software.
+Good logging will help you to understand what's happening in the software without suffering from a lack of information, mainly across the most important features.

 Software with good logging follow some principles:

 - Not log the same information in different places;
-- Be clear about what it's happening;
+- It's clear about what it's happening;
 - It's consistent;
 - Not log sensible or personal information;
-- Log it's not only for errors;
+- Log it's not only for errors.

-Let's see each principle in detail.
+Let's see each principle in details.
 I will use the [Java SLF4J](https://pt.stackoverflow.com/a/413034/4492) for the examples, but these principles are valid for any language.

 ## Not log the same information in different places